 Meeting with the mayor of Baalbek.
 The impact of the war in Syria and the extent of the refugee crisis is by far the most pressing issue in Lebanese politics.
-There are major Syrian refugee camps here.
 We meet with a local NGO supporting Syrian refugees.
-There are an estimated 100,000 in the municipality.
+Meeting with a Syrian family.
 Visit to Roman ruins and the Palmyra hotel (in the footsteps of Charles de Gaule, Jean Cocteau and the Shah).
-Meeting with a Syrian family and dinner with local AFP correspondent.
 Overnight in Chtaura

 Thursday, 26th April: Beirut

 The Palestinian refugee camps played a significant role in Lebanon’s civil war and are a reminder of the long term legacy of receiving high numbers of refugees.
 Are there lessons to be learned here?
-We visit the Chatilla refugee camps (situation permitting) with a local NGO.
+We visit Chatilla, home to almost 10,000 Palestinians with a local NGO.
 We then head downtown to the American University in Beirut.
 Meeting with the vice-president of the Central Bank, as well as one of Lebanon’s best-known journalists and an academic.
 Visit to the Daily Star and meeting with the editor-in-chief.
 Overnight in Beirut

 Friday, 27th April: Beirut

 Meetings with senior Lebanese politicians, diplomats and analysts.
 These meetings are subject to confirmation nearer the time.
-Friday morning; we head to Sfeir in the southern suburbs for a meeting with Hezbollah’s Charge D’Affaire International Relations.
 Walk along the Corniche and meet with NGO fighting against appropriation of Beirut Coast.
 The same groups are also involved in the rubbish protests.
 Further meetings will be confirmed nearer the time.
 Overnight in Beirut

 Saturday 28th April: Beirut